bergesinstitute/graf-method/book-3-unit-4.md

 usar -ito o cuando usar -cito, simplemente a veces funciona uno mejor que otro.
 Podemos usarlos con sustantivos, adjetivos o adverbios.

-> In English: When we put these suffixes at the end of a word, the word is modified.
+💂 When we put these suffixes at the end of a word, the word is modified.
 There is no rule about when to use -ito or when to use -cito, sometimes one just works better than the other.
 We can use them with nouns, adjectives or adverbs.